Ordinances and Policies

 Land Usage Codes

-Chapters 150-155 of the New Haven City Code consist of ordinances that provide regulations for subdivisions, zoning, signage, floodplain, and other development requirements for all property within New Haven’s planning jurisdiction.
+TITLE XV "LAND USAGE" of the New Haven City Code consist of ordinances that provide regulations for subdivisions, zoning, signage, floodplain, and other development requirements for all property within New Haven’s planning jurisdiction.
+After clicking on the link scroll down to "TITLE XV" in the navigation pane on the left side of the page.

 New Haven’s Comprehensive Land Use and Strategic Economic Plan serves as the city’s guide to physical, social, and economic development.
 The plan includes objectives and policies for future development within the city and is used to make important decisions regarding land use, public infrastructure community facilities, and recreation.